otimlabs/otim-go-sdk/README.md

 ### Running the Integration Test

-**WARNING**: if you run this integration test with your production credentials, all wallets will be deleted and orchestrations canceled.
+**WARNING**: if you run this integration test with your production credentials, all wallets will be deleted and orchestrations canceled due to test cleanup.
 Only run with test credentials.

 ```bash
 export OTIM_API_URL="https://api.otim.com"